jscutlery/convoyr/README.md

 }
 ```

-The `condition` function is optional, if it's not provided the plugin will handle **all requests** executed through the HTTP client.
+The `shouldHandleRequest` function is optional, if it's not provided the plugin will handle **all requests** executed through the HTTP client.
 It's important to think about which requests the plugin should be bound.

 > Imagine you want to build an authentication plugin that add the authorization token to the request headers and you forget to add conditional handling.
 The token will potentially leak to other insecure origins which obviously result in a serious security issue.